 - This is complex technology.
 If one of the disks in an array using 4TB disks fails and is replaced, restoring the data (the rebuild time) may take a day or longer, depending on the load on the array and the speed of the controller.
 If another disk goes bad during that time, data are lost forever.

 RAID 5 is a good all-round system that combines efficient storage with excellent security and decent performance.
 It is ideal for file and application servers that have a limited number of data drives.

-RAID 6 is like RAID 5 but it writes the parity data to two drives.
+RAID 6 is like RAID 5, but the parity data are written to two drives.
 That means it requires at least 4 drives and can withstand 2 drives dying simultaneously.
 The chances that two drives break down at exactly the same moment are of course very small.
 However, if a drive in a RAID 5 systems dies and is replaced by a new drive, it takes hours to rebuild the swapped drive.
 If another drive dies during that time, you still lose all of your data.
 With RAID 6, the RAID array will even survive that second failure.

 - Like with RAID 5, read data transactions are very fast.